Menu

 Building resilient Quantum Networks

-The VLS affords NPL the capability to provide direct support and quality assurance in key quantum challenges.
-This is of interest to those working in quantum key distribution (QKD) or developing components such as quantum grade patch cords, novel fibre, or quantum photonic integrated circuits (QPICs) as well as providing measurement capability for few photons metrology.
+The NPL systems provide the capability to provide direct support and quality assurance in key quantum challenges.
+This is of interest to those working in quantum key distribution (QKD) or developing components such as quantum grade patchcords, novel fibre or QPICs as well as providing measurement capability for few photons metrology.

 Beyond loss